Peter-Moller/sp-server-report/README.md

   * What Client Option Set (“cloptset”) is used
   * What Schedule is active and duration of that schedule

-The following is presented about the history of the client for the given time period:
+The following is presented about the history of the client for the given time period (apart from the client name):

-  * Client name (duh!)
   * Number of files, bytes transferred and time elapsed for the latest backup
 (based on `ANE4954I`, `ANE4961I` and `ANE4964I` respectively)
   * Status of the backup: if it was successful (`ANR2507I`)